simplicitesoftware/documentation/docs/docs/compatibility.md

 > **Note**: Whichever OS you use, you **MUST** use keep it **up-to-date**.

 The OS can run either on **physical** or **virtual** servers or in Docker&reg; **containers**.

-It is also possible to deploy Simplicité platform on **PaaS** build packs CloudFoundry&reg;, Heroku&reg;, OpenShift&reg;, etc.

 ### Java VM